DakotaS96/SkyFam/README.md

 SkyFam can optionally use the YouTube Data API for automatic livestream detection.

 A YouTube API key is **not required** for the basic SkyFam dashboard.
+However, it is recommended for alerting when Ryan Hall goes live for severe weather streams.

 If you configure one, it is stored locally in: